Why Is My Cactus Falling Over? (And How To Fix It)

 How To Fix It

-A good rule of thumb for repotting cacti is to choose a container that’s at least twice the width of the cactus.
+A good rule of thumb for repotting cacti is to choose a container at least twice the width of the cactus.

 For example, if a cactus is 15 inches (38 centimeters) in width, you should choose a pot that’s at least 30 inches (76 centimeters) wide.